marion-an/SoftwareTesting-Assignment1/Documentation.md

   -> line 6: changed conditional boundary → SURVIVED -> covered with `T4`

-  -> line 13: changed conditional boundary → SURVIVED
+  -> line 13: changed conditional boundary → SURVIVED -> doesn't make sense to cover with test, start can never be greater than end.
 - PalindromeTwo: Mutation Coverage: 70% -> 28 out of 40 mutants were killed

   -> line 10: Replaced double subtraction with addition → SURVIVED -> same reasoning as above